Variational integrator for the rotating shallow-water equations on the sphere: Discrete variational principle for the RSW equations

-We recall, see \cite{pavl11a}, that in the context of the discrete diffeomorphism group, the space of discrete one-forms $\Omega_d^1(\mathbb{M})$ is identified with the space of skew-symmetric $N \times N$ matrices.
-The discrete version of the $L^2$-pairing between discrete one-forms and discrete vector fields is given by

 For the subsequent application of the variational principle, it is important to note that the constraints \eqref{constraint_1} and \eqref{constraint_2} are nonholonomic.
 Such constraints are taken into account by using the \textit{Euler--Poincar\'e--d'Alembert principle}, which is the nonholonomic version of the Euler--Poincar\'e principle.
+As we recall in \S\ref{Appendix_EP_principle}, the application of this principle requires the choice of an appropriate dual space and duality pairing.

+\paragraph{Duality pairing and projector.}We recall, see \cite{pavl11a}, that in the context of the discrete diffeomorphism group, the space of discrete one-forms $\Omega_d^1(\mathbb{M})$ is identified with the space of skew-symmetric $N \times N$ matrices.
+The discrete version of the $L^2$-pairing between discrete one-forms and discrete vector fields is given by

 The application of this variational principle makes crucial use of Proposition \ref{DM} of \cite{baue17a} recalled below, which identifies a projector onto the dual space to the constraint $\mathcal{R}$ with respect to the pairing \eqref{duality_pairing}.
 The role of this proposition will become clear below when stating the Euler--Poincar\'e--d'Alembert principle.